mkonjikovac/panini-tracker-mk/README.md

   -o, --owned           Print owned sticker numbers -s, --stats           Print collection stats
-  -c, --compare COMPARE URL to another CSV file for exchange comparison -d, --duplicates      Print duplicate stickers and their quantities -e, --exchange        Print exchange info (duplicates and missing) -f, --find FIND       Check if stickers exist in collection (comma-separated list)
+  -c, --compare COMPARE URL to another CSV file for exchange comparison -cl THEIR_DUPLICATES THEIR_MISSING, --compare-local THEIR_DUPLICATES THEIR_MISSING
+                        Compare with local lists (format: 1,2,3 or 1,2-5,8 for both duplicates and missing) -d, --duplicates      Print duplicate stickers and their quantities -e, --exchange        Print exchange info (duplicates and missing) -f, --find FIND       Check if stickers exist in collection (comma-separated list)